JenniferMack/Ulysses-post-to-WP/README.md

 Download the [.zip file][1], then unzip it.

-There will be two files `Post-to-Wordpress.app` and `ulysses-wp-password.json`.
+There will be two files (`Post-to-Wordpress.zip` and `ulysses-wp-password.json`) that you need.
+The rest are optional.

 Place the `Post-to-Wordpress.app` in a convenient location.
 The Applications folder in your home folder is a good location.